peihaowang/GCN3DSegment/README.md

-# GCN Based learning on 3D Data for Segmentation
+# GCN Based Learning on 3D Data for Segmentation

 ## Introduction